Kakamotobi/Learned/Software Architecture/02-Performance.md

 #### 1) Minimize Request-Response Latency
 - **Latency** is a measure of how much time a request-response process spends within a system.
+  - There are 2 types of Latency: serial request latency and parallel/concurrent request latency.
 - Latency = Wait/Idle Time + Processing Time
 #### 2) Maximize Throughput
 - **Throughput** is a measure of how many requests a system can process in a given time.